alexm0802/mathofdemproject/README.md

 * Alex is working on making a program which finds out which counties border
 * Anna is beginning to think about an algorithm for creating districts
+  * http://autoredistrict.org/ has some interesting information on how to make our code not suck (basically how to go about finding the best districts

 ####Internet Stuff